student-IH-labs-and-stuff/BEES-DAFT-MAY21/Labs/RFM_lab.md

 When you are ready, save your workbook with the separate views showing as tabs to Tableau public and submit your lab via the student portal (tableau public url)

+BONUS : combine your views in an interactive dashboard, in a visually pleasing way, that would allow the product team to understand the behaviour of their customers better.